harbanery/peworld-hirejob-app/README.md

-# HireJob implementation based on Figma
+# Peworld: Hire Job Implementation Based on Figma

-> Hire Job is one of the web applications that provides workers for applicants so that it is easy to find the desired worker and company information.
+> Peworld is a web application that facilitates job seekers in finding suitable employment opportunities and accessing detailed company information.

 ## Usage

-This website using Vite + React with Javascript and API using AXIOS library.
-I also using React Dom Routes to navigating the pages.
+This website is built using Vite + React with JavaScript, and the API management is done through the Axios library.
+Additionally, I use the React Dom Routes library for navigating between pages, along with Tailwind as the CSS Framework.

 ## Documentation

-There are 6 pages that I working in progress.
+There are 7 pages that I working in progress.

 1. Login Page